Interconnect FoxIDs with OpenID Connect

 .

-2 - Then go to the parallel FoxIDs track and create the down-party client
+2 - Then go to the parallel FoxIDs environment and create the application registration client

 The client is a confidential client using Authorization Code Flow and PKCE.